German submarine U-527: Second patrol and loss

 The crew were kept together when they arrived in the United States and were put to work in Arizona picking cotton, grapefruit, pineapples and working at the Biltmore Hotel golf course as green keepers.
 One member of the crew gave away more information than they had been briefed to allow, at Kriegsmarine Schule in their training in Kiel, and he was summarily executed by other German POW's in their POW camp.
 This caused great sadness, depression and fear amongst those not involved.

 In 1945 at the cessation of hostilities the crew along with other naval POW's were transported by ship on the assumption that they were being re-patriated to Germany.
 After they had passed through the Panama Canal and entered the Atlantic, as mariners they realised quite early that they were not on a course to 'home' but to Britain.
 They were taken to Liverpool to contribute towards reparation and put to work on farms as laborers to make up for the casualties who failed to return to farm work in Britain because of the war years.
 They were held as POWs for up to four more years in the UK, before being given new suits and shoes and travel permits to return to their homes.
 One survivor decided to return to Britain to marry a Yorkshire farmer's daughter.
 The crew stayed in touch with each other and often, in later years, made a point of returning to the Kriegsmarine Memorial in Kiel, with their families, each year on 23 July.
-Many of the remaining crew survived until old age, the last passing away in 2012.
+Many of the remaining crew survived until old age, the last dying in 2012.